mquinteiro/CarND-Behavioral-Cloning-P3/README.md

 Because PC limitations I've do different batches of images and train in blocks.

-Also I have selected some images that shows how the model will fit.
+Also I have selected some images for the more dificult areas that shows how the model will fit even before testit.

 ![img1](./center_2017_07_09_16_00_41_503.jpg)